wildthink/SwiftRuntime/Create a Swift Runtime with Sourcery.md

 For our example, we are going to create an API to help us with properties.
 Given the (String) name of a property we will be able to look up its declared type and get and set its values in a type-safe way without throwing or raising any exceptions.
 The one flaw is that if we ask for an unknown property we just get back `nil` so we can’t be sure if the value really is `nil` or if we misspelled something.

-To encapsulate this API we are going to define a **Waldo** (a <u>remote manipulator</u>).
+To encapsulate this API we are going to define a **Waldo** (a <u>remote manipulator</u> named after a Heinlein character, "Waldo F. Jones" ).
 To identify the types we want to access with a Waldo, we introduce a new protocol, `DynamicType` - something that each of our types will need to adopt.
 This protocol acts as a marker for Sourcery as we will see later.
 Waldo is not unlike Swift's Mirror in intent but it's something we own and get to define.

 Waldo is defined as a protocol and each type must provide its own implementation providing access to its members.
 Formally, we define a `DynamicType` and `Waldo` as follows.